ZZG-Z/Parallel-GAN/README.md

 |   |---...
 ```

 for different dataset, you should set different "--input_nc".
 For MSAW Dataset with 4 channels SAR image:"--input_nc 4", for other datasets with 3 channels:"--input_nc 3".
+And in the "data/aligned_datasets.py" the method load the SAR image should changed according to the SAR channel.
 ## Training and Testing
 You could use the following commands for training the Parallal-GAN on SpaceNet.
 As mentioned in our paper, we trained the reconstruction network and translation network respectively.
 The training is devideded into two stages:
 ```